Daniel Woolf: Career

 Woolf returned to Canada in 1984 and taught at Queen's University as a Social Sciences and Humanities Research Council postdoctoral fellow in history until 1986, when he moved to Quebec and became an assistant professor of history at Bishop's University.
 After a 1-year appointment he joined the Department of History at Dalhousie University, Nova Scotia, as an assistant professor.
 Woolf was tenured in 1990, when he was also promoted to associate professor; 4 years later, he became a full professor.

 In 1999, McMaster University appointed Woolf as the Dean of the Faculty of Humanities, serving as a professor of history in parallel.
 He relocated to University of Alberta in 2002, starting a 5-year term as the Dean of the Faculty of Arts, a position to which he was re-appointed in 2007, as well as a professor in the Department of History and Classics.
 In 2009, he was appointed by Queen's University as its 20th Principal and Vice-Chancellor.
-He took up the role in 1 September that year.
+He took up the role on 1 September that year, serving until June 2019.

 Academically, Woolf's research interests are in Tudor and Stuart British history and the global history of historiography.
 He is a Fellow of the Royal Society of Canada, Society of Antiquaries of London, and the Royal Historical Society.
 Between 1996 and 1997 he was a member of the School of Historical Studies under the Institute for Advanced Study in Princeton, New Jersey.

 Since 2012, Woolf has been on the board of directors of Historica Canada (formerly the Historica-Dominion Institute).
 Having completed one term on the board of directors of the Higher Education Quality Council of Ontario, he is currently serving his second term (2021–2023).
 He is a member of the board of directors of Lakefield College School since 2020.
+He is also a member of the International Commission for the History and Theory of Historiography (ICHTH), currently serving as its Secretary-General (2022–2026).

 Previously, he was the chair of the executive committee of the Council of Ontario Universities (2017–2019), a member of the board of directors of the Ontario Institute for Cancer Research (2016–2017), a member of the Executive Committee and Council of the Royal Society of Canada (2012–2016), and chair of the Standing Advisory Committee on International Relation of the Association of Universities and Colleges of Canada (renamed to Universities Canada in 2015) (2011–2014).

 Personal life

 Woolf is married to Julie Anne Gordon-Woolf, a health administrator and part-time professional harpist.
 He has three children from a previous marriage to political scientist Jane Arscott, Sarah, Samuel and David.

-During his tenure as principal, Woolf is famous for handing out cookies with his wife at Queen's University’s libraries during exam season.
+During his tenure as principal, Woolf was famous for handing out cookies with his wife at Queen's University's libraries during exam season.
 He started this "cookie drop" in 2010.